Samina Yasmeen: Life and career

 Her research focuses on the role of Islamic groups in Pakistan's foreign policy.
-On Australian and international media, she is a regular commentator on issues relating to Islam, Pakistan, and Muslim immigrants in Pakistan.
+On Australian and international media, she is a regular commentator on issues relating to Islam, Pakistan, citizenship among immigrant women and Muslim immigrants in Pakistan.

 Samina Yasmeen is from a literary family in Pakistan.
-Her mother Begum Sarfraz Iqbal was a prominent littérateur of Pakistan, and a road in Islamabad, the capital of Pakistan is named after her in recognition of her contribution to literature.
+Her mother Begum Sarfraz Iqbal was a prominent littérateur of Pakistan, and a road in Islamabad, the capital of Pakistan, is named after her in recognition of her contribution to literature.

 She was appointed to the Council for Multicultural Australia in August 2011.

 In 2014, her book, Muslim Citizens in the West, was published.
 One year later, it was reviewed by the Journal of Islamic Studies.

 Yasmeen is married to an Australian engineer, James Trevelyan.